streamsdb/site/docs/getting-started-dotnet.md

 To connect to a StreamsDB database we use the StreamsDBClient class.
 The constructor of this class accepts a [connection string](/docs/connection-string).

-Once connected, you can get a handle to the a database by using the `DB()` method:
+Once connected, you can get a handle to the database by using the `DB()` method:

 ``` csharp
 // create client connection